Here are things to do in Rockport-Fulton with kids to keep everyone happy!

 Do Some Bird Watching

-These live oak trees facing the bay are called Bent Tree Rookery; some are full of blue heron, great white heron, and black crow night heron.
+These live oak trees facing the bay are called Bent Tree Rookery; some are full of blue herons, great white herons, and black crow night herons.
 The birds nest in the trees, and you can watch them fly back and forth.
-There was so much action! here Want to further your birding adventure?
+There was so much action here.
+Want to further your birding adventure and learn more about the live oak forest?
 Take a birding boat tour!

 Travel Pro Tip: Bring binoculars

 See The Big Tree At Goose Island State Park

 The Big Tree is a sight to behold at Goose Island State Park!
 Estimated to be almost 1,000 years old, the Big Tree is one of Texas’s giant live oak trees and the nation’s!

 The Big Tree is impressive, with its trunk circumference of over 35 feet and over 11 feet.
 The crown spread is 89 feet, and it’s 44 feet high.
 Even looking at the numbers, it’s tough to imagine its expanse.
 You’ll want to see this humongous tree yourself.

 Memorial Park – Off-Leash Dog Park

 If you have dogs that need to roam, Memorial Park offers plenty of space for your pets to run around without their leash.
 It has two separate sections – one for small dogs and the other for larger dogs.
 If you have no pets, don’t worry, there is a playground and plenty of picnic tables for a picnic.

 If you have a family of history buffs, you may enjoy learning about local history and what it was like back in the late 1800s.
 Take a self-guided tour starting at the History Center as you work your way around the site.
 It is located at 317 S. Fulton Beach Rd.